wp-plugins/seamless-donations/readme.txt

 Seamless Donations by Designgeneers does all this and more - and all you need to do is embed a simple shortcode and supply your PayPal Website Payments Standard email address to start receiving donations today.

+Now supporting donations by US and non-US donors (all donations are in USD - other currencies will be supported soon)

 == Installation ==